-Line 4 - Enter the amount of credits under Sections 1040C, 1040D and 1040E of the Puerto Rico Internal Revenue Code of 1994, as amended, not used in previous years (carryover).
+Line 4 - Enter the amount of credits under Section 1040D, of the Puerto Rico Internal Revenue Code of 1994, as amended, and Section 1051.09 of the Code not used in previous years (carryover).
 Submit a detailed schedule to reflect the composition of the carryover.